emirhangumus/basic_image_hosting/README.md

 # Basic Image Hosting Server with Node and Express + Blurhash

-A small image host and upload server with node and express.
+A small image host and upload server with node, express and typescript.

 ## Run on Your Computer